Skip to main content

 Raharyo Bandoro

-If you like what I do and want to buy me a cup of coffee, thank you.
-I write on Dlium.com and make videos on my YouTube channal.
-I will continue to open access to all of our works for all to read and view.
+If you like what we do and want to buy us a cup of coffee, thank you.
+We write on Dlium.com and make videos on our YouTube channal.
+We will continue to open access to all of our works for all to read and view.
 Please support me by becoming a donor.
-Your support will allow me to continue producing stories.
+Your support will allow us to continue producing stories.

 BANK MANDIRI